Q: Can I work VHF+ stations on different modes or frequencies for additional points?

 Q: I am primarily going to be running a VHF station, but I do make a few HF contacts for the contest, does that mean that I have to use the MIXED class to enter?

 A: The Category that you enter will determine what will be your score and who you will be competing with.
-If you entered as VHF+, then those HF contacts would not be part of your score, but they could be the difference in the other station’s score that lets them place higher.
-Log all contacts and make sure you have the correct band listed in the log.
+If you entered as VHF+, then those HF contacts would not be part of your score, but they could be the difference in the other station's score that lets them place higher.
+Log all contacts and make sure you have the correct band and mode listed in the log.

 Q: Repeaters???
 No one uses no stinkin' repeaters in a contest...what's up????